uzeyirce/nym-node-gateway-mode/README.md

 service nym-node start && journalctl -u nym-node -f -n 100
 ```
 * Bonding process.
-* To learn your Identity Key, enter the following command:
+* To retrieve your Identity Key, enter the following command:
 * ./nym-node bonding-information --id NODEID
 * Follow the steps below to complete the bonding process:
-* Create a wallet and make sure to save the mnemonics.
+* Create a wallet and ensure you save the mnemonics.
-* Transfer min 101 NYM to your wallet.
+* Transfer at least 101 NYM to your wallet.
-* Fill in the settings correctly:
+* Complete the settings as follows:
-•	Start the bonding process on your wallet
+•	Start the bonding process within your wallet.
-•	Type your identity key
+•	Enter your identity key.
-•	Operational Cost (op cost): 800
+•	Set the Operational Cost
-•	Profit Margin (pm): 20
+•	Set the Profit Margin
 •	Enable Advanced Settings:
 •	Port: 8080
-•	Host: Add your hostname here.
+•	Host: Enter your hostname.

-* When you click "Next," a long command/code will be provided.
+* Upon clicking "Next," a lengthy command/code will be provided.
-* Copy that command and paste it into the terminal on your server as follows:
+* Copy the command and paste it into the terminal on your server as follows:
 * ./nym-node sign --id NODEID --contract-msg ……………………………….
-* Paste the code from the terminal into your wallet to complete the bonding process.
+* Paste the code from the terminal into your wallet to finalize the bonding process.
-* Go back to the terminal.
+* Return to the terminal.